bintangshada/touch-grass-api/README.md

 I need touch some grass

 ## About
-REST API for people who needs touch some grass, inspired by [Bored-API](https://www.boredapi.com/), make with [NodeJS](https://nodejs.org/), [ExpressJS](https://expressjs.com/) and [MySQL](https://www.mysql.com/).
+Simple REST API for people who needs touch some grass, inspired by [Bored-API](https://www.boredapi.com/), make with [NodeJS](https://nodejs.org/), [ExpressJS](https://expressjs.com/) and [MySQL](https://www.mysql.com/).
 The output is an activity you can do outside based on the weather taken from [OpenWeather](https://openweathermap.org/) in your city.
 ##### ORM Database  : Sequelize

 ---